prince-codes/order-of-the-serpent-web/README.md

 Why is this app useful?
 Never before has the Left-Hand Path been publicly available for users at no cost.
 And there are no degrees of access to information.
 The Order has moved up from #3 to #1 in SEO Google ranks in select regions of the States.

 ## Technical
 The app is built using SMF 2.0.15 and FreeBSD.
 Changes are also made with the MAMP stack before sFTPing it up to the remote site.
 The front-end is built using HTML5, CSS3, and JavaScript.
-Any other technical questions may be directed to TheDarkPath at our contact page, also found on the site.
+Any other technical questions may be directed to TheDarkPath at leviathanite@gmail.com.